Inca Trail to Machu Picchu: Classic trail

 The trail continues through high cloud forest, undulating, sometimes steeply while affording increasingly dramatic viewpoints of mountains and dropoffs.
 Next, the Sayaqmarka ("steep-place town") is reached followed by the tampu Qunchamarka.
 A long Inca tunnel and a viewpoint overlooking two valleys: the Urubamba and Aobamba (a broken word), are passed.

 Another high point at elevation of 3650 m is crossed, followed by a campground, and then after a short descent, a site with extensive ruins.
-The name Phuyupatamarka ("cloud-level town") (phoo-yoo-patta-marka) is applied to both the campground, and the ruins.
+The name Phuyupatamarka ("cloud-level town") is applied to both the campground, and the ruins.

 Hiram Bingham III discovered the site, but left most of it covered with vegetation.
 The Fejos team named the site, and uncovered the remainder.
 Design of the site closely follows the natural contours, and includes five fountains and an altar, which was probably used for llama sacrifice.

 The trail then descends approximately 1000 metres including an irregular staircase of approximately 1500 steps, some of which were carved into solid granite.
 Vegetation becomes more dense, lush, and jungle-like with an accompanying increase in butterflies and birds.
 A second Inca tunnel is along this section of trail.

 Even before passing through the tunnel there are views down to the Willkanuta River, the first since leaving the river at Patallaqta.
 The number of these views increases.
 After the tunnel the town of Machupicchu (Aguas Calientes) can be seen, and trains running along the river can be heard.
 As the trail nears Intipata, it affords views of the "Two Day" Inca Trail (aka "Camino Real de los Inkas" or "One Day Inca Trail").
 A small spur of the trail leads directly to Wiñay Wayna, while the main route continues to Intipata.

 Intipata (aka Yunkapata) is a recently uncovered extensive set of agricultural terraces which follow the convex shape of the terrain.
 Potatoes, maize, fruit, and sweet potato were grown here.

-The name Wiñay Wayna (forever young) (win-yay-way-na) is used to refer to both a hostel–restaurant–camp site and a set of Inca ruins.
+The name Wiñay Wayna (forever young) is used to refer to both a hostel–restaurant–camp site and a set of Inca ruins.
 Two groups of major architectural structures, a lower and upper, are set among multiple agricultural terraces at this concave mountainside site.
 A long flight of fountains or ritual baths utilizing as many as 19 springs runs between the two groups of buildings.

 From Wiñay Wayna the trail undulates along below the crest of the east slope of the mountain named Machu Picchu.
 The steep stairs leading to Inti Punku ("sun gate") are reached after approximately 3 km.
 Reaching the crest of this ridge reveals the grandeur of the ruins of Machu Picchu, which lie below.
 A short downhill walk is the final section of the trail.